Updated 24 June 2026 · 188 new leads in the last 30 days

 Royal Borough of Greenwich

-Conversion of garage to a habitable room with window replacement.
+Conversion of garage to habitable space with window alterations.

 Garden Room